PayThePizzo/Data-Structures-and-Algorithms/Exercises/NP/Exercises NP.md

 ![Exercise 1](https://github.com/PayThePizzo/DataStrutucures-Algorithms/blob/main/Exercises/NP/Ex1.png?raw=TRUE)

 What we know:

-1) **NEG_CYCLE ∈ P**, similarly to Bellman-Ford.
+1) By definition of polynomial reduction, if P1, P2 are two problems such that:
+   * P2 ∈ NP & P1 <=p P2 stands true --> P1 ∈ NP.
+   * Mind that, we must have a POLYNOMIAL algorithm that maps ALL the instances of P1 to equivalent instances of P2
+2) P ⊆ NP, trivially
+3) **NEG_CYCLE ∈ P, NEG_CYCLE ∈ NP**.
-    1) In polynomial time we can tell where there exists a negative-weight cycle inside a given graph.
+    1) In polynomial time we can tell where there exists a negative-weight cycle inside a given graph, thanks to Bellman-Ford.
-    2) BF checks and returns FALSE when negative cycles are present, namely when after RELAX() on every edge there are still estimates larger than the real distances.
+       1) BF checks and returns FALSE when negative cycles are present, namely when after RELAX() on every edge there are still estimates larger than the real distances.
-    3) Therefore, **NEG_CYCLE ∈ NP** and it is polynomially reducible to any problem in NPC.
-2) **CLIQUE ∈ NPC**
+4) **CLIQUE ∈ NPC**
    1) By Cook's Theorem and Cook's property, it was proven that CIRCUIT_SAT ∈ NPC and CIRCUIT_SAT <=p SAT <=p SAT-3-CNF.
    2) Clique ∈ NP, we can easily write an exponential algorithm that checks whether an instance-yes is a clique, given a certificate.
    3) To demonstrate SAT-3-CNF <=p CLIQUE (and CLIQUE <=p SAT-3-CNF)